Back

 Gone are the days when you could get away with aggregating content and putting in as many keywords as possible.
 Search engines like Google have since rolled out updates that require websites to write relevant and unique content to rank higher in search engine results.

-So, it goes on to say that content is king in doing on-page SEO optimization.
 Identifying relevant long-tail keywords is one thing; writing informative content to help your readers decide is another.
 Bringing in content writers and copywriters who are experts in your niche is an investment that usually pays off for SaaS websites.

 Utilizing internal linking and content silos for enhanced SEO

-Internal linking is among the most underrated components of on-page SEO optimization, especially for large-scale SaaS websites.
+Internal linking is among the most underrated components of on-page optimization, especially for large-scale SaaS websites.
 It doesn’t just provide a hierarchy of relevant content; you could also spread out the authority juice from your higher-ranking pages.

-When planning your internal linking strategy, you should consider what they call content silos.
-A silo structure is a hierarchical content organization that connects to each other based on niche and theme.
-This silo structure makes it easier to place internal links since you already know which pages are related.
+When planning your internal linking strategy, you should consider content silos.
+A silo structure is a hierarchical content organization that connects based on niche and theme.

 Implementing schema markup for rich search results

-Schematic markup essentially scours your content for very important details that people usually ask for or type in search engines.
 Your content might be featured in the “People also ask” section or your brand might get a Knowledge Panel on the first page of the results.

 You can use Google’s Structured Data Markup Helper to implement schema markup for your SaaS website.